-Moreover, for web and app design this rule can be observed wider, beyond the limits of copy.
+Moreover, for web and app design, this rule can be observed wider, beyond the limits of copy.
 It could be transformed as “Every element in the interface must count”.
 And that will be one of the vital things to bear in mind for any designer working on any project.
-The most successful interfaces with efficient layout and encouraging user experience always hit the point.
-If there is something in the interface that does not fulfill any need, aim, or function, don’t apply it in the app or website and you’ll make your users happy.
+The most successful interfaces with efficient layouts and encouraging user experiences always hit the point.
+If there is something in the interface that does not fulfill any need, aim, or function, don’t apply it in the app or website, and you’ll make your users happy.

 Tutorial App Screens

 3. Never write an advertisement you wouldn’t want your own family to read.

 This position is rather contradictory when transferred to web/app design.
 Being a designer, you can get involved in a project which you cannot even imagine in connection with your family.
 Honestly, it’s sometimes hard to imagine your granny building up online civilizations or using a fitness app, and that is not the reason why you shouldn’t be involved in creating them.
 However, the basic message here could be much broader: creating a product, try to work it out so thoroughly and passionately as if you were making it for close people.
 In this case, you will create something having a part of your soul, and the user will feel it.